 If you’ve ever felt like a Hangry B*tch and are ready to balance your hormones and restore your joy in just 5 simple steps then Hangry is for you!GET YOUR BONUSES NOW

 Others, like me, just tough it out – although ice and coconut oil offered a temporary reprieve.
 Luckily in my case, it resolved to barely noticeable by around 3 months – other women aren’t so lucky.
 If you have itching, be sure to see you OB/GYN and rule out infections or other issues, but know this may just be a consequence of prolactin suppressing ovulation thus keeping estrogen low and your hormone profile temporarily looking a post-menopausal.

 And although it’s tough, watch the urge to scratch – the tissue is thinner, weaker and scratching is very likely to create small tears which can easily get infected.

 This product developed by OBGYN Anna Cabecca wasn’t around when I had my last baby, but I certainly would’ve reached for it had it been!
 It’s a topical DHEA called Julva that will help soothe and regenerate vaginal tissue.

 I had heard one of the fabulous advantages of breastfeeding is that the “weight just falls off you”.
 I’d heard “the Breastfeeding Diet is the best!”
 That couldn’t have been farther from the truth for me.

-Next week, I’ll discuss how low estrogen and progesterone, often coupled with high cortisol from no sleep, make for a really tough weight loss battle for many breastfeeding mamas – and what you can do about it.
+In this article I cover how low estrogen and progesterone, often coupled with high cortisol from no sleep, make for a really tough weight loss battle for many breastfeeding mamas – and what you can do about it.